teisdbr/ng-shared-library/README.md

 **Npm install the shared library into a project**

 * Use `npm install @teisdbr/ng-shared-library --registry  https://npm.pkg.github.com/` command to install the package.
+* Import Shared Library Module in the  App Module using `import {SharedLibraryModule} from `@teisdbr/ng-shared-library`

 ***